SMSpp-Project/smspp-project/README.md

   scenario and tying the first-stage here-and-now variables across them with an outer layer of non-anticipativity constraints.

+- [SVMBlock](https://gitlab.com/smspp/svmblock), defining the `Block` for the training problem of a *Support Vector Machine*, both the classifier and the regressor, together with the ad hoc `SMOSolver` and with `LIBSVMSolver`, which hands the problem over to LIBSVM.
+The abstract representation encodes either the training problem itself or its Wolfe dual, and the samples can be dealt out to chunks tied by consensus constraints, which is the structure a Lagrangian, or equivalently a Dantzig-Wolfe, decomposition attacks.

 - [UCBlock](https://gitlab.com/smspp/ucblock), defining several `Block` for
   Unit Commitment problems: the general `UCBlock` "root" class, several `Block` for specific generating units (`UnitBlock`) and interconnect